SamuelSwartzberg/flashcardifying_text_temp/phil.md

 Constitutive account of a property: X counts as Y in context C.
 Constitutive account of being-a-paperweight: a stone smaller than 10cm in diameter counts as a paperweight in the context of my des
 The constitutive account makes finding out if something has a property a merely epistemic task (was Y X, and was there context C), and X is still Y even if no one ever tries to detect the property.

+###### constitutive and regulative rules

+A constitutive rule creates or defines new forms of behavior.
+A regulative rule regulates existing forms of behavior.

 ##### conferralism